Abraham Ulrikab (1845-1881)

 Works Cited:

 Lutz, Hartmut, and Abraham Ulrikab.
 The Diary of Abraham Ulrikab: Text and Context.
-University of Ottawa Press, 2005.
+U of Ottawa P, 2005.

 Rivet, France.
 In the Footsteps of Abraham Ulrikab.
 Polar Horizons, 2014. https://polarhorizons.com/en/abraham-ulrikab.